Simonadeka/100DaysOfCyber/Day26-Network Automation_Health Check Dashboard/README.md

-# Day 28: Network Automation - Health Check Dashboard
+#  Day 26 Network Automation - Health Check Dashboard
-Part of my **30 Days of Cybersecurity** challenge
+Part of my 100 Days of Cybersecurity challenge

 ## 🎯 Objective
 Build a bash script that automates daily health checks across all VMs in my cyber lab.